r94o/CV/README.md

 - Assist client base with analysis of energy consumption data to identify unusual consumption patterns.

 _Outside of job role_
 - Proactively developed several Python scripts in my own time that use the Selenium/Requests library to automatically download customer invoices from multiple energy supplier’s portals, sorting each invoice based on priority ready for processing.
-This has saved the administration team at least 1.5 hours per day.
 - Developed several tools to aid productivity in my own role mainly based around extracting data from websites/API’s automatically and extracting text from PDF documents.